fernnbr/fernnbr/README.md

 ### --- 💻 ---
 ### Also I'm studying `Software Engineering @ École 42`,
-_in addition to my Public and Private management background_
+_in addition to my IR, Public and Private management background_

 ### --- 🏛️ ---
 ### Oh, and I learned other stuff in tech through